 Parent Guide

-The Transport Program at Miller Children's has a Parent Guide available for download in English
+The Transport Access & Transport Program Center at Miller Children's & Women’s has a Parent Guide available for download in English and Spanish.

-To ensure the safety of our smallest patients, the Neonatal Intensive Care Unit (NICU) at Miller Children’s has a dedicated transport program available 24/7.
-A skilled team of qualified physicians and nurses go to other nearby hospitals when a baby is in need of specialized newborn care to transport the patient to Miller Children’s.
+To ensure the safety of our smallest patients, the Neonatal Intensive Care Unit (NICU) at Miller Children’s & Women’s has a dedicated transport program team available 24/7.
+A skilled team of qualified physicians and nurses go to other nearby hospitals when a baby is in need of specialized newborn care to transport the patient to Miller Children's & Women's.

-• Miller Children’s and the March of Dimes have collaborated to provide our NICU Parent Mentor program to help support families during their hospital stay.
+- Miller Children’s & Women’s and the March of Dimes® have collaborated to provide our NICU Parent Mentor Program to help support families during their hospital stay.

-To ensure the safety of our patients, the Cherese Mari Laulhere Pediatric Intensive Care Unit (PICU) at Miller Children’s has a dedicated transport program available 24/7.
-A skilled team of qualified physicians and nurses go to other nearby hospitals when a child is in need of specialized pediatric care to transport the patient to Miller Children’s.
+To ensure the safety of our patients, the Cherese Mari Laulhere Pediatric Intensive Care Unit (PICU) at Miller Children’s & Women’s has a dedicated transport program team available 24/7.
+A skilled team of qualified physicians and nurses go to other nearby hospitals when a child is in need of specialized pediatric care to transport the patient to Miller Children’s & Women’s.

-• Miller Children’s is ranked nationally in the top 10 percentile for preventing hospital-acquired infections.
+- Miller Children’s & Women’s is ranked nationally in the top 10 percentile for preventing hospital-acquired infections.
 Our PICU was built with evidence-based design to prevent infection.

-• The PICU is recognized for its state-of-the-art therapies in head traumas, respiratory disorders and pediatric cardiac surgery.
+- The PICU is recognized for its state-of-the-art therapies in head traumas, respiratory disorders and pediatric cardiac surgery.
+Equipped with advanced technology, our dedicated care team speeds up recovery time by minimizing disability and relieving pain from critical illness and injury.

 The BirthCare Center is a dedicated center just for women, providing compassionate, quality health care during pregnancy.
 It offers a comprehensive program of research, prevention, diagnosis, treatment, educational resources, maternity classes and individual and family support programs all under the same roof.
 Our transported moms will stay in the Perinatal Special Care Unit (PSCU).